shesko/poll-it/README.md

 # Poller Bear

+:warning: THIS LIBRARY STILL HAS LIMITED FEATURES AND IS NOT READY FOR PRODUCTION :warning:

 A simple poller that can be used in both JavaScript and TypeScript projects.
 With "Poller Bear" you can continuously perform an operation indefinitely or until a condition is met.